joena1o/joena1o/README.md

 - 👋 Hi, I’m Hyefur Jonathan
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Flutter and React
+- 🌱 I’m currently learning Flutter, React and nodejs
 - Proficiency with php, javascript and java
 - 📫 How to reach me @ jonathanhyefur@gmail.com